tdaron/crisp/README.md

 # Crisp

 Crisp is a Lisp-like programming language designed for both scripting and configuration tasks.
 While it doesn't have a specific purpose, it's lightweight (though it still requires libc) and can be embedded wherever needed.
+This repository includes both a compiler that targets a custom stack-based virtual machine and the VM implementation itself.
 Crisp also includes basic Raylib bindings, allowing you to create graphical applications!

 ## Syntax